panva/openid-client/docs/classes/WWWAuthenticateChallengeError.md

 ***

-Thrown when a server responds with a parseable WWW-Authenticate challenges, typically because of expired tokens, or bad client authentication
+Thrown when a server response contains one or more parseable `WWW-Authenticate` challenges.

+This typically occurs because of expired tokens or bad client authentication.

 ## Example